williamrjribeiro/quotable/README.md

 Stack
 ----
-*MEAN* stack project coded with *JavaScript ES6*, tested with *Jasmine* and built with *Gulp*.
-This is yet another learning project so don't therefore there's way too much hand-coded parts.
+*MEAN* stack project coded with *JavaScript ES6*, tested with *Jasmine (TBD)* and built with *Gulp*.

+This is yet another learning project therefore there's way too much hand-coded parts.

 I really like the concept of the app so slowly I'll build it into a full featured service.

 Spotted a bug?
 Wanna help?
 All contributions are more than welcome!